Klamek ji bo Beko

-Klamek ji bo Beko (A Song for Beko) is a 1992 film written and directed by Nizamettin Arıç.
+Klamek ji bo Beko (A Song for Beko) is a 1992 film written and directed by Nizamettin Arıç, who is also among the cast.
 It is one of the first Kurdish films.

 Plot

 The odyssey of a Kurdish man (Beko) in search of his brother, who has fled to avoid being drafted into the Turkish Armed Forces.
 Escaping arrest in Turkey, he flees to Syria and from there to Iraqi Kurdistan, where he finally finds refuge among displaced children.
 In Iraq, Beko manages to survive the Iraqi chemical attacks in 1988, and along with a blind girl, he makes it to Germany.
-Eventually he discovers that his brother was drafted in the Army and killed in the conflict with Kurdish guerillas.
+Eventually, he discovers that his brother was drafted in the Army and killed in the conflict with Kurdish guerillas.